MT0814/Week10-Team-Profile-Generator/README.md

 - `getRole()`&mdash;overridden to return `'Intern'`

 Finally, although it’s not a requirement, consider adding validation to ensure that user input is in the proper format.

-## Grading Requirements

-This homework is graded based on the following criteria:

-### Deliverables: 15%

-- A sample HTML file generated using the application must be submitted.

-- Your GitHub repository containing your application code.

 ### Walkthrough Video: 32%